5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ## Preparations

 ### Config Adjustments
+If your T490 is the same model as mine and if you are installing macOS Sonoma or newer, you don't have to make any changes to the config.plist besides adding `MLB`, `Serial` and `ROM` to the `Platforminfo/Generic` section.

 - Download the [**latest Release**](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/releases/latest) of my EFI folder and unzip it
-- Open the `config.plist` with a plist editor (e.g. ProperTree or OCAT) and adjust the following settings based on the used version of macOS and personal preferences:
+- Open the `config.plist` with a plist editor (e.g. ProperTree or OCAT) and adjust the following settings based on personal preferences and the version of macOS installed:
 	- **Graphics**
 		- `Devices/Properties/Add/PciRoot(0x0)/Pci(0x2,0x0)`
 			- For macOS ≤ 13.3, disable/delete `enable-backlight-registers-alternative-fix` and use `enable-backlight-registers-fix` instead to fix black screen issues.